-A hot-swap chassis allows you to remove a hard drive without having to power-down your system.
+^{1.} A hot-swap chassis allows you to remove a hard drive without having to power-down your system.

-- Level 0 RAID level 0, often called "striping," is a performance-oriented striped data mapping technique.
-This means the data being written to the array is broken down into strips and written across the member disks of the array, allowing high I/O performance at low inherent cost but provides no redundancy.
-The storage capacity of a level 0 array is equal to the total capacity of the member disks in a Hardware RAID or the total capacity of member partitions in a Software RAID. - Level 1 RAID level 1, or "mirroring," has been used longer than any other form of RAID.
-Level 1 provides redundancy by writing identical data to each member disk of the array, leaving a "mirrored" copy on each disk.
-Mirroring remains popular due to its simplicity and high level of data availability.
-Level 1 operates with two or more disks that may use parallel access for high data-transfer rates when reading but more commonly operate independently to provide high I/O transaction rates.
-Level 1 provides very good data reliability and improves performance for read-intensive applications but at a relatively high cost The storage capacity of the level 1 array is equal to the capacity of one of the mirrored hard disks in a Hardware RAID or one of the mirrored partitions in a Software RAID. - Level 4 Level 4 uses parity concentrated on a single disk drive to protect data.
-It's better suited to transaction I/O rather than large file transfers.
+- Level 4 Level 4 uses parity 3 concentrated on a single disk drive to protect data.
+It is better suited to transaction I/O rather than large file transfers.
 Because the dedicated parity disk represents an inherent bottleneck, level 4 is seldom used without accompanying technologies such as write-back caching.
-Although RAID level 4 is an option in some RAID partitioning schemes, it is not an option allowed in Red Hat Linux RAID installations The storage capacity of Hardware RAID level 4 is equal to the capacity of member disks, minus the capacity of one member disk.
+Although RAID level 4 is an option in some RAID partitioning schemes, it is not an option allowed in Red Hat Linux RAID installations 4 The storage capacity of Hardware RAID level 4 is equal to the capacity of member disks, minus the capacity of one member disk.
 The storage capacity of Software RAID level 4 is equal to the capacity of the member partitions, minus the size of one of the partitions if they are of equal size. - Level 5 This is the most common type of RAID.
 By distributing parity across some or all of an array's member disk drives, RAID level 5 eliminates the write bottleneck inherent in level 4.
 The only performance bottleneck is the parity calculation process.
 With modern CPUs and Software RAID, that usually isn't a very big problem.
 As with level 4, the result is asymmetrical performance, with reads substantially outperforming writes.
 Level 5 is often used with write-back caching to reduce the asymmetry.
-The storage capacity of Hardware RAID level 5 is equal to
+The storage capacity of Hardware RAID level 5 is equal to the capacity of Software RAID level 5 is equal to the capacity of one member partitions, minus the size of one of the partitions if they are of equal size. - Linear RAID Linear RAID is a simple grouping of drives to create a larger virtual drive.
+In linear RAID, the chunks are allocated sequentially from one member drive, going to the next drive only when the first is completely filled.
+This grouping provides no performance benefit, as it is unlikely that any I/O operations will be split between member drives.
+Linear RAID also offers no redundancy and, in fact, decreases reliability - if any one member drive fails, the entire array cannot be used.
+The capacity is the total of all member disks.

-RAID level 1 comes at a high cost because you write the same information to all of the disks in the array, which wastes drive space.
+^{2.} RAID level 1 comes at a high cost because you write the same information to all of the disks in the array, which wastes drive space.
 For example, if you have RAID level 1 set up so that your root (/) partition exists on two 40G drives, you have 80G total but are only able to access 40G of that 80G.
 The other 40G acts like a mirror of the first 40G.

-$^{3}$ Parity information is calculated based on the contents of the rest of the member disks in the array.
+^{3.} Parity information is calculated based on the contents of the rest of the member disks in the array.
 This information can then be used to reconstruct data when one disk in the array fails.
 The reconstructed data can then be used to satisfy I/O requests to the failed disk before it is replaced and to repopulate the failed disk after it has been replaced.

-RAID level 4 takes up the same amount of space as RAID level 5, but level 5 has more advantages than level 4.
+^{4.} RAID level 4 takes up the same amount of space as RAID level 5, but level 5 has more advantages than level 4.
 For this reason, level 4 is not supported.